 Method 2: Save Battery Report to a Specific Location (Optional)

-This method is useful if users cannot find the report file.
+This method is useful if you cannot find the report file in the default location.

 Method 3: Check Battery Usage in Windows 11 Settings (Basic Info Only)